Story: Historic earthquakes

 The earthquake brought down many buildings previously damaged in the September 2010 earthquake, especially older brick and mortar buildings.
 Many heritage buildings were heavily damaged, including the Provincial Council Chambers, Lyttelton’s Timeball Station, and both the Anglican Christchurch Cathedral and the Catholic Cathedral of the Blessed Sacrament.
 Among the modern buildings damaged, and eventually demolished, was Christchurch’s tallest building, the Hotel Grand Chancellor.
-Over half of the buildings in the central business district were demolished.
+Over a quarter of the buildings in the central business district were demolished.

 Liquefaction was much more extensive than in the September 2010 earthquake.
 Eastern sections of the city were built on a former swamp.
 Shaking turned water-saturated layers of sand and silt beneath the surface into sludge that squirted upwards through cracks.
 Properties and streets were buried in thick layers of silt, and water and sewage from broken pipes flooded streets.
 House foundations cracked and buckled, wrecking many homes.
 Despite the damage to homes, there were few serious injuries in residential houses in liquefaction areas.
 However, several thousand homes will have to be demolished, and some sections of suburbs will probably never be re-occupied.